melezhik/swat/README.md

 ### Comments

-Comments are lines started with '#' symbol, they are for human not for swat which ignore them when parse check pattern file.
+Comments are lines started with '#' symbol, they are for humans not for swat which ignore comments when parse check pattern file.
 Here are examples.

     # this http status is expected
     200 OK